Does Homeowners Insurance Cover Theft Outside the Home?

 Does Home Insurance Cover Theft Outside the Home?

-Yes, homeowners insurance typically covers personal property stolen outside your home.
-This includes items taken from your car, hotel room, or even while you're out in public.
+Yes, homeowners insurance typically covers personal property stolen outside your home, though specific coverage depends on your policy terms and limits.
+This includes items taken from your car, hotel room or even while you're out in public.

 Coverage depends on the terms of your policy, including your personal property coverage type and limits.
 Whether you're reimbursed at actual cash value or replacement cost will affect how much you receive.
 Always review your policy or speak with your insurer to understand what’s covered and any exclusions that may apply.